Eligibility and Qualifying Events For COBRA Continuation Insurance

 Qualifying Events For Spouses and Dependent Children

-These events apply when there is a relationship change between the insurance policy dependents and the covered employee.
+Events that create a relationship status change between the insurance policy holder, their spouse and other qualified beneficiaries on the health plan.
 In these situations, you may have COBRA coverage for up to 36 months.

 While you are working and if your family changes due to divorce, annulment, termination of a domestic partnership, or legal separation the covered spouse or added dependents are able to elect COBRA insurance.
 Make sure to keep your plan administrator in the loop on the dates you need to stop coverage when family separates.
 Your employer should then provide your added spouse or domestic partner the same coverage they had while you were together.